Morris001/AutomatedBusinessProcessTrackingAnalysis/README.md

 ### Senior Design Project: Fall 2020
 -MongoDB Data Storage
-	Uses Dr. Hill's MongoDB Account and a database provided to store files.
+	Uses Johan Terblanche's MongoDB Account and a database provided to store files.

+To create MSI make sure that the Microsoft Visual Studio Installer Projects extension is installed.

+The thread safety issues that made it so that it would only run in "start without debugging" have been addressed.